 Here's a video of the man himself making his namesake drink:

 My husband and I played golf at Bay Hill, Mr. Palmer's home course, just after he passed.
 We were so sad we never got the chance to see him play in person.
 He was loved by everyone and truly missed.

-We’ve taken the perfection of the Arnold Palmer and added to it, making this a refreshing cocktail.
-And thanks to Mr. Palmer, we already knew sweet tea and lemonade was a great combination.
+But back to that cocktail!
+We've taken the perfection of the Arnold Palmer and added to it, making this a refreshing cocktail.
+And thanks to Mr. Palmer, we already knew sweet tea and lemonade were a great combination.